 Where are we heading?

-This year, GLL will be 20 years old.
-And we’re as excited about the future today, as we were back in 1993.
+GLL is now 20 years old; and we’re as excited about the future today, as we were back in 1993.
 And of course, we’re always looking to grow, and add new services and spaces.
 Now that we’ve moved beyond leisure, we’ll continue to explore what else we can provide for communities – such as libraries and playgrounds.
 All of which we will run in our charitable, social way.

 We all know 2012 has been a big year for sport.
 And we’re really excited about the GLL Sport Foundation – it’s one of the leading independent supporters of young sports talent in the UK, and has given funding and training grants to over 2,000 athletes across 60 different sports over the past few years.

 We’re also continuing our support for Team GB following the the London 2012 Olympic and Paralympic Games as we did previously.
 We’ve been offering memberships to athletes for a while now, and we’re especially excited that we’ll be running the Copper Box (Multi Use Arena) and Aquatics Centre for the benefit of the whole community in Legacy mode.